decentralized-identity/keri/docs/Q-and-A.md

 ## Where can we find the code and how could a coder get started?
 The homepage on github [README.md](../README.md) pretty much sums up all the possibilities to download the available code and how developers can engage in the development process currently.
 We welcome all help we can get.

-## What would you see as the main drawback of Keri?
+## What would you see as the main drawback of KERI?
 Its main drawback is that it's nascent.

-## How can it one solution, fit for all SSI problems?
+## How can it be one solution, fit for all SSI problems?
 KERI uses plain old digital signatures from `PKI`, intentionally, so that it may be truly universally applied.
 KERI solves that hard problem of PKI, that is, key rotation in a standard way.
 Without a standard way of addressing key rotation, there is no interoperability between systems, they break when you rotate keys because no one knows how to verify the key rotation was done properly. `KERI` solves that problem.

 ## Where you would need something quite different than KERI?